astutus/olimp.run/src/content/post/fisher-ury-getting-to-yes.md

 ---

+## Pillar 4: Insist on objective criteria

+If Pillar 2 is about *diagnosing* what’s really going on (interests), Pillar 4 is about *deciding* in a way that doesn’t depend on willpower, dominance, or who can endure discomfort longer.

+Fisher & Ury’s claim is blunt:

+> Resolve differences by using standards that are **independent of either side’s will**.

+In practice, this pillar is the antidote to “because I say so.”

+It also gives you a clean rule for staying calm under pressure:

+> Be **open to reason**, **deaf to threats**.

+“Reason” means arguments tied to legitimate standards.
+“Threats” include ultimatums, emotional blackmail, appeals to blind trust, and any form of pressure that tries to replace justification.

+### What counts as “objective” criteria?

+A good criterion is:

+- **independent** (not “my preference”)
+- **legitimate** (defensible to a neutral observer)
+- **practical** (usable, not philosophical)
+- passes a **reciprocity test** (you would accept it if roles were reversed)

+Examples Fisher & Ury point to include:

+- market value / prevailing rates
+- precedent and social practice
+- scientific assessment
+- professional standards
+- efficiency, cost, feasibility
+- likely court decision
+- equal treatment and consistency
+- moral standards (careful: only if both sides accept them)
+- reciprocity

+The point is not to find the One True Standard.
+The point is to move the conversation from “positions” to “standards” — and sometimes to combine several standards rather than pretending only one exists.

+### When standards clash: use fair procedures

+Sometimes the interests are genuinely in conflict and multiple standards point in different directions.
+In that case, “objective” can mean **fair process**, not just fair numbers.

+Classic examples:

+- one person cuts, the other chooses
+- sequence decisions (agree on process first, then the hard decision)
+- use a neutral expert / arbitration
+- even a coin flip (primitive, but fair)

+A fair procedure is an “objective criterion” in disguise: it removes arbitrariness and makes outcomes easier to accept without humiliation.

+### How to use objective criteria in conversation (three moves)

+Fisher & Ury propose a simple execution model:

+1) **Frame each issue as a shared search for standards**
+   Instead of “your number vs my number,” make the problem:
+   “What standard should decide this?”

+   A practical prompt:
+   - “What is this based on?”
+   - “How did you arrive at that?”

+2) **Reason about which standards apply, and how**
+   Insisting on standards does not mean insisting on *your* standard.

+   Two standards can both be legitimate.
+The negotiation may become:
+   - choosing the most appropriate one, or
+   - blending standards, or
+   - switching to a fair procedure if standards collide.

+3) **Never yield to pressure — yield only to principles**
+   Pressure comes in many forms:
+   - threats and ultimatums
+   - bribes
+   - manipulative “trust me” appeals
+   - refusal to move (“take it or leave it”)

+   The response is not emotional resistance.
+It is a procedural redirect:
+   - ask for reasons
+   - propose a legitimate standard
+   - agree to adjust *only* on that basis

+A useful mental trick: it is easier to refuse a demand than to refuse a person.
+You can say:

+- “I can’t accept that without a standard that justifies it.”
+- “If we agree on criteria, I’m flexible on structure.
+Without criteria, we’re just arm-wrestling.”

+### Why this works against “hard” negotiators

+Hard negotiators win when the game is about endurance and dominance.
+Objective criteria changes the win condition.

+It forces them to either:
+- justify their position using legitimate standards, or
+- reveal they have no justification — only leverage.

+Either way, the conversation becomes clearer.
+And clarity is power.

+### Pillar 4 takeaway

+Objective criteria is not “being fair” in a moral sense.
+It is a tactical move:

+> Replace willpower battles with standards and procedures that a neutral observer could accept.

+When you insist on criteria, you’re not being stubborn.
+You’re refusing to let the outcome depend on who pushes harder — and demanding it depend on what makes sense.

+---

 ## Practical summary: Analysis → Planning → Discussion (when tired)

 This is the operational checklist I want available when I’m tired, emotionally activated, or simply short on time.